2018 Pan American Youth Olympic Games Qualifier (boys' field hockey)

 The 2018 Pan American Youth Olympic Games Qualifier for boys' field hockey, also known as 2018 Youth Pan American Championship, was an international field hockey competition which served as a qualification for the 2018 Summer Youth Olympics.
 The event was held from 12 – 17 March 2018 in Guadalajara, Mexico.

-The winner and runner-up of this tournament will qualify for the 2018 Summer Youth Olympics.
+The winner and runner-up of this tournament qualified for the 2018 Summer Youth Olympics.
 Argentina and Mexico became the winner and runner-up.
 However, since Argentina had already qualified at the host nation, the third placed team (Canada) has also qualified.

 Participating nations

 Alongside the host nation, 7 teams competed in the tournament.